 How To Create A Report in Salesforce

 Creating a report is swift and effortless.
 After the targeted report is created, the user can set it in the dashboard to have quick access to the information on any of the custom business analytics.
-The steps of creating a report are listed below.
+The steps for creating a report are listed below.

 - Navigate to the Reports tab in the Salesforce account and select “New Report.”